AllocBlock/LilyPond-Workshop/readme.md

 Based on [SubLilyPond](https://github.com/yrammos/SubLilyPond), this provides syntax highlighting for LilyPond in VSCode.
 It doesn't currently support embedded scheme code as SubLilyPond does.

+2021.4.10 Add compiler config and compile on save.
+You may meanwhile use a pdf viewer plugin to "save and view".

 ### Installing SubLilyPond

 #### From VSCode